 MarsBux Technologies, LLC's risk profile appears shallow as compared to larger technology companies, meaning that we can afford to proceed with ideas that others might not attempt.
 As any corporation grows, a tendency arises for that business to become risk averse.
 No one wants to expose their firm to a bad investment, idea or strategy, and then bear the responsibility for its financial loss.
 By contrast, a smaller company might be willing to develop a concept whose rewards could be significant.
 Should it fail, there are no shareholders demanding someone's head.
 It's entirely conceivable that if a large business were to consider a major risk, it might first spin off a division as a separate legal entity, or acquire another company for that purpose.
 Generally, however, publicly held corporations merely shun risk above a given threshold.
 Surprisingly, the development of Notai may not require significant capital investment.
 Initially, one server loaded with open source software, a high-speed internet connection, some office space and a laptop or two should be adequate for the startup.
 Web servers and additional storage are available online at low or no monthly cost.
 A free peer-to-peer file system, like IPFS, might be an ideal option for storing large volumes of files securely.
 Its performance has been shown to be superior to the World Wide Web.
 It is impervious to DDoS attacks, is securely based on the blockchain protocol, and could be viewed by multiple computers as a BitTorrent swarm.
 Version and source code management can be controlled using Git, allowing multiple developers or servers to work on the same files simultaneously.
 Considerable time and effort might be spent in perfecting the software of the expert system before going live.
 This was the business path that Sergey Brin and Larry Page chose when developing the Google search engine.
 In the book, The Google Story, David A. Vise narrates how angel investor Andy Bechtolsheim was impressed with Brin and Page's passion, moxie, and dedication to creating a truly superior search engine, rather than focusing on advertising and high end equipment.
 The two Google guys were certain that their outstanding innovation would speak for itself―which it did spectacularly.
 For Project Notai, a talented and highly motivated team of developers could probably perfect the Notai expert system within a year.
 Surely some remarkable achievements could be realized within months.
 Software developers need not even be on site; in fact, a virtual team could be located anywhere in the world where there is internet access.
 Once created, the expert system might even analyze and rewrite its code to optimize its performance.

-Operationally, the software in Project Notai must be able to: ► Write and test scripts in Python3 ► Implement a database in the graph database, Neo4j ► Be able to query that database with Cypher ► Scrape source code from the internet ► Organize and optimize information ► Implement various methods of machine learning ► Save and access files on the world wide web using the InterPlanetary File System (IPFS) ► Translate results relative to the application involved ► Provide meaningful content to the user
+Operationally, the software in Project Notai must be able to: ► Write and test scripts in Python3 or other computer languages ► Implement a database in the graph database, Neo4j ► Be able to query or store data to that database using Cypher ► Scrape source code and data from the Internet ► Organize and optimize information using JSON ► Implement problem-solving algorithms and machine learning ► Save and access secure and distributed files using IPFS ► Interface meaningfully with the user or another server

 Before starting any venture, it's always important to first do your homework.
 Due diligence led us to the SUNY Fredonia's Technology Incubator in Dunkirk, New York.
 As a result, MarsBux Technologies.
-LLC will be operating its business from Suite 228, beginning June 1, 2018.
-We look forward to their guidance and assistance in making MarsBux Technologies, LLC, and Project Notai, a successful business venture.
-Without the Incubator's expertise, it's questionable whether or not this technology startup would develop into a viable enterprise.
+LLC has been operating its business from Suite 228 since June 1, 2018.
+We appreciate their guidance and assistance in making MarsBux Technologies, LLC, and Project Notai, a successful business venture.
+Without the Incubator's expertise, it's questionable whether or not this technology startup would have developed into a viable enterprise.